-Community outreach and education From the time FCD started to operate, environmental education and community outreach has been a central pillar of its work.
-This became infectious to FCD since its Executive Director had worked at the Belize Zoo as an environmental educator in 1989 and thereafter at RARE for eleven years on environmental education distance mentorship.
-In 2007 as FCD moved to operate in the Chiquibul-Maya Mountains, it launched its Pride campaign centering on the water resources of the Maya Mountains.
-By then 22 communities were targeted in three districts.
-Water resource protection from then on has been a constant.
+Community outreach and education

+From the time FCD started to operate, environmental education and community outreach has been a central pillar of its work.
+This became infectious to FCD since its Executive Director

 The effort has galvanized the formation of a binational watershed alliance and has moved people from local communities to care for their rivers.

 This year, FCD's Environmental Educator, Wilford Justin Pook Jr. worked on two main areas of public outreach.
 The first dealt with sensitizing farmers and local people from communities near the Vaca Forest Reserve on the effects of illegal wildlife trafficking and the rules and regulations that protects wildlife.
 With the US Fish and Wildlife Service support he reached a total of 12 farmers in 4 communities and through social media reached over 2,000 persons.
 The other public outreach activity centered on the protection of the Mopan River, supported by WWF-MesoAmerica.
 Specific presentations on water conservation in households and reforestation were presented to more than 200 persons, and through social media reached over 5,000 persons.
 Over 500 posters on wildlife and river conservation were distributed.

 In addition, FCD's educator worked with community leaders from 10 communities on projects aimed at improving the conditions of the Mopan, Macal and Belize Rivers.
 He also reached out to 920 persons in 8 communities of the Toledo District with the aim of sensitizing them about the importance of indigenous forest stewardship and distributed 300 posters.

 In Guatemala, FCD Environmental Educator, Veronica Avila worked closely with the Binational Watershed Alliance, Guatemala Chapter and the youth group, Todos Por Un Mundo Verde in river conservation efforts.
 With the British High Commission support she was able to maintain contact with 9 communities and promoted community projects such as clean up campaigns and reforestation.

-EDUCATION EFFORTS CONTRIBUTED TO: - Sensitized local people to the effects of illegal wildlife trafficking in 4 communities ${ m ightarrow}$ - Improved awareness for river conservation in 19 communities - Promoted awareness on the protection of indigenous lands in 8 communities hospitality and service The Las Cuevas Research Station (LCRS) is situated in the heart of the Chiquibul Forest.
-Since 2015 when FCD took administrative responsibilities of this infrastructure it has steadily been upgrading and investing for an improved hospitality and service.
+EDUCATION EFFORTS CONTRIBUTED TO:

+- Sensitized local people to the effects of illegal wildlife trafficking in 4 communities - Improved awareness for river conservation in 19 communities - Promoted awareness on the protection of indigenous lands in 8 communities hospitality and service hospitality and service.
 In 2016 Neil Rogers developed a Tourism Enterprise Development Plan that identified LCRS as the main hub for the launching of tourism activities into further destinations in the Chiquibul such as the Natural Arch, macaw observation areas, Chiquibul Caverns and Caracol.
 With the arrival of Arlo Cansino as FCD's Tourism Enterprise Manager, a Tourism Signature Experience Strategy has been developed, which seeks to further identify new partnerships and promote the Chiquibul as a wilderness destination using Las Cuevas Research Station as the primary hub.
 The strategy furthermore recommends specific improvements to the main buildings.
 FCD has been delighted to know that PACT is a prominent player for exploring the development of concessions in protected areas, which may herald possibilities for new investments at